kecosz/rELA/README.md

 4. Open the google colab notebook

+5. Connect to local runtime
-5. Select “Connect to Local Runtime” in the upper right (▼)
-  - Paste the copied token after 'token=' and click “Connect”.
+Select “Connect to Local Runtime” in the upper right (▼) and paste the copied token after 'token=' and click “Connect”.

 6. Tips
-  - File operations in mounted folders
-    You can read files in mounted folders.
-When you write a file to a mounted folder, it is reflected in the corresponding local (host-side) folder.
+  - You can read files in the mounted folder.
+When you write a file to the folder, it is reflected in the corresponding local (host-side) folder.
+  - You can force the local runtime to close by selecting the terminal window and pressing `Ctrl+C Ctrl+C`.
+  -